-The WiSci Girls STEAM Camp brings together girls from across the African continent and the U.S. to explore the STEAM fields and access mentorship opportunities and leadership training.
+The WiSci Girls STEAM Camp brings together girls from around the world and the U.S. to explore the STEAM fields and access mentorship opportunities and leadership training.

-During the camp, participants will engage in an intensive STEAM curriculum administered by experts from Intel and Google, as well as other leaders in the STEAM fields.
-The camp will focus on developing their leadership potential and exploring the use of technology to create a safer, more secure world.
+During WiSci camp, participants engage in an intensive STEAM curriculum administered by experts from partners such as Google, Intel, NASA and American Society for Microbiology.
+WiSci campers focus on developing their leadership potential and exploring the use of technology to create a safer, more secure world.

 - Empowered adolescent girls from Sub-Saharan Africa.

 - Equipped adolescent girls with skills and knowledge to succeed in STEAM fields.

 - Promoted cross-cultural communication and understanding.

 - Empowered adolescent girls to prevent and respond to issues related to violent extremism.

 - Created lasting relationships among participants with the business community.